top of page

 It also upsets the relationship to oestrogen, there is no ebbing and flowing of the hormonal tides throughout the month.

-In my 11 years working as a clinical thermographer, I have seen several women with left breast tumours, who also had the contraceptive implant in the left upper arm.
+In my 13 years working as a clinical thermographer, I have seen several women with left breast tumours, who also had the contraceptive implant in the left upper arm.

+I have seen young women on the Merina coil or Implanted progesterone anticonception, who developed a quick growing lump in their breast.
 I have seen women in their late 30ties and early to mid 40ties with breast cancer after years of contraception, but also after fertility treatment.

 Mental health and depression